The Television & Radio Database

 << Christmas Day 2000

-The last ever Xmas TV schedule of the twentieth century offered hundreds of features films to watch on Christmas Day, with around 100 cable and satellite channels and several dedicated film channels.
+The final Xmas TV schedules of the twentieth century offered, according to the front covers of both the Radio Times and RTÉ Guide, "1000 films" to watch - over a hundred of those were on Christmas Day, with dozens of cable and satellite channels to choose from, including several dedicated film channels.

 LWT